CarrumDraws/channotesClient/README.txt

 - Create myProfile page
 - Create myFriends/addFriends page
 - Flesh out design
+- Make a Dev and Prod DB
+- RefreshData isn't working smoothly...

 Questions:
 - Should I store userdata in local storage or make an API call each time?